• Skip to primary navigation

 Instructions

-• In a ziploc bag, combine the first 7 ingredients.
-Stir in chicken, seal and refrigerate for 2 hour.
+• Combine the first seven ingredients in a Ziploc bag.
+Stir in the chicken, seal, and refrigerate for 2 hours.

 • Thread chicken onto skewers, discard marinade and grill about 5 minutes each side.

-• Melt butter with oil in a large skillet over medium heat.
+• Melt butter with oil in a large skillet over medium-high heat.
 Sauté onion,garlic and jalapeño for 2 minutes until fragrant.

-• Add the spices, tomato sauce and the coconut milk, bring to a boil then reduce heat and simmer for 20 minutes until thickened.
+• Add the spices, tomato sauce, tomato paste and the coconut milk, bring to a boil then reduce heat and simmer for 20 minutes until thickened.

 • Add the chicken and continue simmering for another 15 minutes.